Green-Software-Foundation/if-docs/docs/major-concepts/exhaust-script.md

 # Exhaust scripts

-Exhaust scripts are scripts that can run independently of IF itself that take an executed manifest file (one with `outputs`) as an input, parse the yaml data and reformat it into some other representation.
+Exhaust scripts are scripts that can run independently of IF itself that take an executed IMP file (one with `outputs`) as an input, parse the yaml data and reformat it into some other representation.
 We provide `if-csv` bundled with IF, but if you want other data formats, you'll have to create an exhaust script yourself.

 ## if-run